 9 – To Insulate Your Stove from the Ground in Cold Weather to Help it Run Efficiently

 In all but the harshest of winter conditions, I use a canister stove such as the MSR Pocket Rocket.
 In the shoulder seasons or anytime the temperatures drop it adversely affects the performance of these types of stove.
 One way to keep the stove running is to insulate it from the ground.
 This is especially important when there is snow on the ground.
 A foam sit pad insulates the fuel canister from the ground.
-It also reflect up some of the heat generated by the stove.
+It also reflects up some of the heat generated by the stove.
 There are a few other tricks to keep your stove running when it’s cold but that’s another post for another time.
 Let me know in the comments below if you’d like to see a post about that.
 To see an example of my winter backpacking setup check out this post.

 10 – As a Signalling Device in an Emergency or When Trying to Hitchhike